 The internship in school psychology is a supervised, culminating, and comprehensive field experience that affords the intern an important opportunity to integrate and apply the knowledge and skills acquired in previous coursework and practica.
 Completed either on a full-time basis over one year or on a half-time basis over two consecutive years, the internship is supported through collaboration between the School Psychology Program and the internship site.
 If the internship is completed in Iowa, it is considered the first year of employment with an AEA or school district, with compensation determined accordingly.
 States, districts, and agencies outside Iowa may have different licensure and supervision requirements for interns and often differ from Iowa's AEAs in compensation.
-Because the internship year is considered the first year of employment in Iowa, each prospective intern is required to secure his or her own internship site.
-If applying in Iowa, it is highly recommended that students begin their job search in January of the Ed.S. year.
+Because the internship year is considered the first year of employment in Iowa, it is highly recommended that students begin their job search in January of the Ed.S. year.
 Students seeking an internship outside of the state should begin during the fall semester.
 Students must receive program approval to register for internship.
 This approval is granted only if all of the following conditions are met.